 Administrative control

-An administrative control is a type of security measure that governs human behavior and organizational processes through policies, procedures, guidelines, and operational standards.
-These controls define how employees should handle sensitive information, manage system access, and perform their duties securely.
-Examples include security awareness training programs, acceptable use policies, background checks, incident response procedures, access management protocols, and data retention policies.
+An administrative control is a type of security control focused on governing human behavior and organizational processes through policies, procedures, guidelines, and operational standards.
+These controls define how individuals should handle sensitive information, manage access privileges, and perform their duties securely.
+Examples include security awareness training programs, acceptable use policies, background checks, incident response plans, access management procedures, and data retention policies.